Gōjū-ryū

-Major emphasis is given to breathing correctly in all of the kata but particularly in the Sanchin kata which is one of two core kata of this style.
-The second kata is called Tensho, meant to teach the student about the soft style of the system.
+Major emphasis is given to breathing correctly in all of the kata but particularly in the two core kata of the style, Sanchin and Tensho.
 Gōjū-ryū practices methods that include body strengthening and conditioning, its basic approach to fighting (distance, stickiness, power generation, etc.), and partner drills.

 History

 The development of Gōjū-ryū goes back to Higaonna Kanryō, (1853–1916), a native of Naha, Okinawa.
 Higaonna began studying Shuri-te as a child.
 He was first exposed to martial arts in 1867 when he began training in Luohan or "Arhat boxing" under Arakaki Seishō, a fluent Chinese speaker and translator for the court of the Ryukyu Kingdom.

 In 1870, Arakaki went to Beijing to translate for Ryukyuan officials.
 It was then that he recommended Higaonna to Kojo Taitei, under whom Higaonna began training.

 With the help of Taitei and a family friend, Yoshimura Chomei (who was an Udun or Prince) Higaonna eventually managed to set up safe passage to China, lodging, and martial arts instruction.
 In 1873 he left for Fuzhou in Fujian, China, where he began studying Chinese martial arts under various teachers.

 In 1877 he began to study under Ryū Ryū Ko.
 Tokashiki Iken has identified him as Xie Zhongxiang, founder of Whooping Crane Kung Fu.
 Zhongxiang taught several Okinawan students who went on to become karate legends.
 However, since Ryu Ryu Ko had died by 1915 when Chojun Miyagi went to Fuzhou in search of him, and Xie Zhong Xiang died in 1926, the two may not be the same person.

 Higaonna returned to Okinawa in 1882 and continued in the family business of selling firewood, while teaching a new school of martial arts, distinguished by its integration of gō-no (hard) and jū-no (soft) kenpō into one system.
 Higaonna's style was known as a type of Naha-te.
 Naha-te included other earlier teachers such as Arakaki Seisho and the Kojo family style.
 However, after Japan annexed Okinawa and defeated China in the Sino-Japanese War, the Patron of Naha-te, Yoshimura Udun, and his pro-China faction lost power in Okinawan politics, they migrated to Fuzhou, Taiwan or Hawaii and the older schools of Naha-te were largely lost.
 Through this period until 1905 when karate was openly taught in Okinawan schools, Kanryo Higaonna kept Naha-te alive by giving students private lessons at his home.

-Gōjū-kai history considers that Chinese Nanpa Shorin-ken was the strain of kung fu that influenced this style.
+Gōjū-kai history considers Chinese Nanpa Shorin-ken to be the strain of kung fu that influenced this style.

 Higaonna Morio (no relation with Kanryo's family) noted that in 1905, Higaonna Kanryō taught martial arts in two different ways, according to the type of student: At home, he taught Naha-te as a martial art whose ultimate goal was to be able to kill the opponent; however, at Naha Commercial High School, he taught karate as a form of physical, intellectual and moral education.